Basic Knowledge - PCB What's a printed circuit board (PCB)?

 Applications of printed circuit boards

-Most PCBs are of a rigid construction, but if flexibility is required (e.g. in a wearable device) the copper layer can be mounted on materials such as Pyralux foil or Kapton, a flexible material that is also resistant to high temperatures.
-In fact, there are now al-most as many substrate materials as there are uses for PCBs.
+A PCB is often of a rigid construction, but if flexibility is required (e.g. in a wearable device) the copper layer can be mounted on materials such as Pyralux foil or Kapton, a flexible material that is also resistant to high temperatures.
+In fact, there are now almost as many substrate materials as there are uses for PCBs.

 It is now more than 80 years since the invention of the PCB, yet the worldwide market is continuing to grow.
-According to Lucintel’s Printed Circuit Board (PCB) Market Report 2019, the global PCB market is predicted to reach USD 89.7 billion by 2024, driven by a compound annual growth rate (CAGR) of 4.3 percent in the coming years.
+According to Lucintel’s Printed Circuit Board (PCB) Market Report 2019, the global PCB market is predicted to reach USD89.7 billion by 2024, driven by a compound annual growth rate (CAGR) of 4.3 % in the coming years.

 As robotics, artificial intelligence, and the internet of things continue to transform our lives, the demand for digital electronic devices will keep growing, which suggests a bright future for PCBs.
 It seems safe to assume that this venerable technology will be in service for many years yet.